automorphism88/snapraid-btrfs/README.md

 filesystem, and you can safely delete all snapshots using `snapraid-btrfs cleanup-all` and have a regular SnapRAID configuration.

-### Q: Under what terms is snapraid-btrfs available?
+## Known issues
+* SnapRAID won't be able to properly detect the UUID when using a snapshot, so it won't be able to use inodes to detect move operations.
+As a workaround, you can temporarily disable `snapraid-btrfs`, either globally by doing a regular `snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with `snapraid-btrfs` disabled, and then reenabling `snapraid-btrfs` by doing a normal `snapraid-btrfs sync`.

+## License
-A: This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.